urbit/urbit.org-reloaded/content/community/grants-and-bounties/matrixriotim-bridge-bot.md

 ## Stars
 I'm a close friend of ~nartes-fasrum, a prominent member of the community.
 They've gotten me addicted to this new age internet and gave me the idea for this project.
 I'm seeking a single star to cement my place in the galaxy, helping grow the community.
 I've actively recruited people in the real world under ~sorwet on behalf of ~nart but would like to start sponsoring them myself.
 I'm an AWS certified engineer with a burning passion for bleeding edge tech, this is my newest and most burning passion.
 The second milestone is more of a stretch goal of mine, I'm not sure I'm able to complete that alone, but I think it would be a really nice addition to lower the entry bar for fellow martians.

+## Milestones

+### Working base client
+1 stars
+At this point I'd like to have the base client working, subscribing and emitting messages between systems.
+I'd plan on this running via a separate cli-based client.

+### Web Client
+1 stars
+A self hosted administration portal for the bot, able to add matrix channels/ships seamlessly.
+This is something that I'd like to complete but not sure on an ETA.